Last Updated: November 16, 2021

 You get to spend time with your family, catch up with friends.
 They also give us a lot of opportunities to spoil ourselves and show our loved ones we care.

-You know what holidays are also great for?
+Do you know what holidays are also great for?

 Relaxing a little.
 So don’t go crazy over shopping.